Picture

 The Business Impact

-• The Rework Loop: Manual reconciliation pushed alignment past the 3-week deadline.
+• The Rework Loop: Manual reconciliation pushed alignment past the deadline.

 • Compressed Decisions: Delays dangerously narrowed the window for leadership’s strategic choices.